 Your fourth choice is a trilogy of books by Olivia Manning.

 I think she was one of the very best novelists of the 20th century.
-These books, The Balkan Trilogy – and The Levant Trilogy – were her best pieces.
+These books, The Balkan Trilogy—and The Levant Trilogy—were her best pieces.
 What I found fascinating was all the drama of the Second World War in rather peripheral places.
-But the drama and the feeling of the war was written against a background of a young couple who had just got married and who were very different in their outlook on life, and the problems of their marriage.
+The drama and the feeling of the war were written against a background of a young couple who had just got married and who were very different in their outlook on life, and the problems of their marriage.